 Resources and Requirements

-As you plan and develop your app, read the App Store Review Guidelines and make sure your app meets the requirements of all applicable laws including children's privacy statues.
-For more information on how to prepare and submit your app to the App Store, read the iTunes Connect Developer Guide.
+As you plan and develop your app, read the App Store Review Guidelines and make sure your app meets the requirements of all applicable laws including children’s privacy statues.
+For more information on how to prepare and submit your app to the App Store, read App Store Connect Help.